White rhinoceros: Naming

-One popular, though discredited, theory for the origin of the name "white rhinoceros" is a mistranslation of the Dutch word "wijd" (meaning "wide" in English) into English.
-The term "wide" would have referred to the rhinoceros's broad, square mouth, distinguishing it from the narrow-lipped black rhinoceros.
-According to this theory, early English-speaking settlers in South Africa misinterpreted "wijd" as "white."
-Ironically, Dutch and Afrikaans later adopted "white rhino" (e.g., witrenoster in Afrikaans) as a calque from English, a development suggesting the English term was established before any potential codification of "wijd" by Dutch writers for this species.
-Indeed, a review of Dutch and Afrikaans literature by Rookmaaker (2003) found no written evidence of "wijd" ever being used to describe the rhinoceros, indicating its use, if any, was likely confined to oral language.
+The origin of the name "white rhinoceros" is unknown, but a popular, albeit widely discredited theory of the origins of the name "white rhinoceros" is a mistranslation from Dutch to English.
+The English word "white" is said to have been derived by mistranslation of the Dutch word "wijd", which means "wide" in English.
+The word "wide" refers to the width of the rhinoceros' mouth, distinguishing it from the narrow-lipped black rhinoceros.
+According to this theory, early English-speaking settlers in South Africa misinterpreted the "wijd" for "white" and the rhino with the wide mouth ended up being called the white rhino.
+Ironically, Dutch (and Afrikaans) later used a calque of the English word, and now also call it a white rhino (witrenoster in Afrikaans).
+This suggests the origin of the word was before codification by Dutch writers.
+A review of Dutch and Afrikaans literature about the rhinoceros has failed to produce any evidence that the word wijd was ever used to describe the rhino outside of oral use.

 A white rhino in Solio Reserve, Kenya, clearly showing the characteristic wide lip associated with its "square-lipped" name.

-An alternative, more descriptive name for the white rhinoceros is the square-lipped rhinoceros, though it is less commonly used.

-The generic name, Ceratotherium, was given by zoologist John Edward Gray in 1868.
-It derives from the Greek keras (κέρας), meaning "horn," and thērion (θηρίον), meaning "beast."
-The specific epithet, simum, comes from the Greek simos (σιμός), meaning "flat-nosed," referring to the animal's broad, flat snout.
+An alternative name for the white rhinoceros, more accurate but rarely used, is the square-lipped rhinoceros.
+The white rhinoceros' generic name, Ceratotherium, given by the zoologist John Edward Gray in 1868.
+It derives from the Greek kéras (κέρας), meaning "horn", and thēríon (θηρίον), meaning "beast".
+The specific epithet, simum, comes from the Greek simos (σιμός), meaning "flat-nosed", referring to the animal's broad, flat snout.